-An essential component of process quality is an unimpeded, consistently efficient production flow of the conveyor and transport.
-If their environment is not sufficiently dehumidified can result in product buildup, sticking to conveyor belts or clogging of conveyor paths caused by lump formation.
-This can severely disrupt the production process.
+An essential component of process quality here is an unimpeded, consistently efficient production flow of the conveyor and transport.
+If their environment is not sufficiently dehumidified, product buildup or sticking to conveyor belts or clogging of conveyor paths caused by lump formation can severely disrupt the production process.
 Intelligent dehumidification solutions offer food manufacturers optimal control and management of their processes.